MEF-GIT/MEF-LSO-Sonata-SDK/README.md

 ## High-level release notes

+There are 2 new APIs introduced, together with Business requirements and Use Cases:

+- Product Catalog
+- Product Offering Availability and Pricing Discovery

+There are following document maturity changes:

 - Documents published as MEF Standards:
-  - MEF 57.2 - Product Order Management Requirements and Use Cases
+  - MEF 123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide
+  - MEF 124 - LSO Cantata and LSO Sonata Trouble Ticket and Incident Management API - Developer Guide
+  - MEF 137 - LSO Cantata and LSO Sonata Appointment Management API - Developer Guide
-  - MEF 113 - Trouble Ticketing Requirements and Use Cases
+  - MEF 134 - Billing and Invoice Business Requirements and Use Cases
+  - MEF 106 - LSO Sonata Access E-Line Product Schemas and Developer Guide
-  - MEF 128 - LSO API Security Profile
+  - MEF 125 - LSO Cantata and LSO Sonata - Subscriber Ethernet Product Schemas and Developer Guide
 - Following documents have their Letter Ballots open and will be likely shortly published as MEF standards:
-  - MEF W123 - LSO Cantata and LSO Sonata Product Order Management API - Developer Guide
-  - MEF W124 - LSO Cantata and LSO Sonata Trouble Ticket and Incident Management API - Developer Guide
-  - MEF W137 - LSO Cantata and LSO Sonata Appointment Management API - Developer Guide
+  - MEF W141 - LSO Cantata and LSO Sonata Billing Management API - Developer Guide
-  - MEF W134 - Billing and Invoice Business Requirements and Use Cases
-  - MEF W106 - LSO Sonata Access E-Line Product Schemas and Developer Guide
-  - MEF W125 - LSO Cantata and LSO Sonata - Subscriber Ethernet Product Schemas and Developer Guide
 - New documents:
+  - MEF W127 - LSO Cantata and LSO Sonata Product Catalog - Business Requirements and Use Cases
-  - MEF W141 - LSO Cantata and LSO Sonata Billing Management API - Developer Guide
+  - MEF W142 - LSO Cantata and LSO Sonata Product Catalog API & Developer Guide
+  - MEF W110 - Product Offering Availability and Pricing Discovery - Business Requirements and Use Cases
-  - MEF W125.0.1 - Amendment to MEF 125 LSO Cantata and LSO Sonata - Subscriber Ethernet Product Schemas and Developer Guide
+  - MEF W160 - LSO Cantata and LSO Sonata Product Offering Availability and Pricing Discovery API - Developer Guide

-The [LSO Marketplace](http://lso.mef.net) has introduced the possibility to blend the desired APIs with chosen Products.
+The [LSO Marketplace](http://lso.mef.net) offers the possibility to blend the desired APIs with chosen Products.
 Thus the APIs blended with all products that were available in `generated/staticBinding` are no longer provided.

 **NOTE:** Please note the Readme files in particular productApi directories to see detailed release notes per API.